beepscore/CallKitty/README.md

 ## Appendix Sharing realm info between app and Call Directory extension

-In this prototype I used a realm in a local file.
+In this prototype I used a realm in a local file (git tag realm-local).
 I think the Call Directory Extension realm can't see the CallKitty app realm database file.

 To try to fix this, in the app I made an app group and used it to make a storage directory.